ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-16 211419](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/8f67f2a4-8072-45fe-b1e6-562307fc03d1)

-Next we connect our local user to the domain server.
-Right-click start > system > Rename this PC(advanced > change.
-Rename computer to CLIENT1 and click Domain and enter our domain server name mydomain.com.
-Once you click ok, it will ask you for a admin level account to allow this pc called CLIENT1 to join the domain, which we created earlier(Josh Example).
-Once you login, this CLIENT1 PC is now connected to the domain and any user can join the domain.
+Next, we connect our local user to the domain server.
+Right-click start > system > rename this PC (advanced > change).
+Rename the computer to CLIENT1, click Domain, and enter our domain server name, mydomain.com.
+Once you click OK, it will ask you for an admin-level account to allow this PC called CLIENT1 to join the domain, which we created earlier (Josh Example).
+Once you login, this CLIENT1 PC is now connected to the domain, and any user can join the domain.

 ![Screenshot 2024-03-16 211831](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/c6a9ec3b-09a2-4b52-98dd-871793221a43)